EternityForest/SG1/README.md

 unless you have both the key and synchronized clocks.

 Because of the optimization for very low overhead, it is theoretically possible to mis-decode these packets even with perfect signal strength, if the clocks are not aligned, although the rolling code makes this highly unlikely.

+Note that as a side effect, sending may overrwite whatever is currently in radio.DATA, because we listen for new messages while waiting to send.

 ### radio.decodeSG1RT()